stavinski/malgo/README.md

 ## iat

 Demonstrates Go being used to perform IAT hooking at runtime via an injected DLL.
-This example actually does not perform anything malicious but could the technique could definitely be used for this purpose!
+This example actually does not perform anything malicious but the technique could definitely be used for this purpose!